Highlands Trail Guide Introduction

-The Highlands Trail highlights the natural beauty of the New Jersey and New York Highlands region, and draws the public's attention to this endangered resource.
+The Highlands Trail Guide highlights the natural beauty of the New Jersey and New York Highlands region, and draws the public's attention to this endangered resource.
 It is a cooperative effort of the New York - New Jersey Trail Conference, conservation organizations, state and local governments, and local businesses.
 It extends over 150 miles from Storm King Mountain on the Hudson River in New York south to Riegelsville, New Jersey, on the Delaware River.
 The route connects scenic attractions in both states.
 Ultimately, a network of trails including alternate routes and multi-use paths is envisioned.

 The Highlands Trail is a combination of co-alignment on established trails, new trails, and road walking.
 The co-aligned sections bear both trails' blazes, except for the Appalachian and Allis Trails, which have plastic Highlands Trail logos at critical points.
 Hikers must pay attention at intersections as the Highlands Trail often leaves one trail to join another.
 The Highlands Trail blaze is a teal-colored diamond.